“The art of medicine, Consists in amusing the patient. While nature cures the disease.”

 Or Lavander in French derived from the Latin word Lavare meaning to wash.
 Perhaps it refers to the use of its infusions of plants.
 The ancient Greeks called the Lavender herb nardus after the Syrian city of Naarda.
 Lavender was one holy herbs used in the biblical temples to prepare holy essence.
 Being one of the most versatile of oils, Lavender is more popularly known for its relaxing effects.
 The soothing fragrance calms the nerves by reducing the levels of stress hormones in your blood.
 Known to effectively to help with insomnia, adding a few drops to your bath water can help calm tight muscles and ease headaches and body aches.
 Spiritualist believe that the fragrance of lavender oil help create serenity within the body, mind and soul during meditation due to its calming effects and has also the power to induce lucid dreams when used at bedtime.

 According to an ancient myth, it’s said that the Virgin Mary spread her blue cloak over a bush of white blossomed rosemary while she was resting and the flowers turned blue.
 The shrub was then christened as the “Rose of Mary” and was considered sacred to the ancient Egyptians, Romans and Greeks.
 In the middle ages, Rosemary was associated with wedding ceremonies as it was thought to be a love charm.
-Even till today Holistic healers uses these herbs is healing with matters of the heart as the fragrance is said to help in energizing your heart chakra during meditation.
+Even till today Holistic healers uses these herbs is healing with matters of the heart as the fragrance is said to help in energising your heart chakra during meditation.
 In Shakespeare’s play Hamlet, Ophelia says, “There’s Rosemary, that’s for remembrance” Rosemary is believed to have powers to strengthen memory.
 Diffusing this essential oil or lightly inhaling the fumes form the bottle helps to sharpen the memory and the ability to learn.

 In 1770, Captain James Cook while aboard the H.M.S Endeavor he landed at Botany Bay.
 He discovered natives brewing a concoction of viscous, camphor like leaves of the Melaleuca tree.
 The native Australians swore by the healing properties contained within the leaf and with scarcity of their own forms of the medicines the English were astonished to find that the poultice made of these crushed leaves fought infection and swiftly healed the wounds.
 Throughout history Tea tree oil has been identified as having antibacterial, antiseptic, anti-inflammatory and preventive qualities.

 It's believed that lemongrass essential oil may have exported during the 17th century by the Philippines as distribution was limited the oil remained unheard of.
 In 1905 while researching on the properties of the Lemongrass plant, J.F Jovit from Sri Lanka learned more about the oil that the plant produced and soon word of its benefits spread around.
 It was not until 1947 in Florida, Haiti that the first commercial cultivation of Lemongrass oil started.
 Apart from being effective in killing bacterial and fungal infections it has that ability to kill cancer cells without damaging healthy cells.
 The oil works wonders for relaxation during massages or holistic healing therapies.
 The calming and soothing aroma of lemongrass is becoming most popular today with treating sleeping disorders, stress and even depression.
 The rich history behind these ancient herbal medicines proves that trust and faith in them ardently continues.
-The power to heal and energize your senses soothingly through Aromatherapie is soon being recognized as an effective and trusted remedy for many ailments the world over.
+The power to heal and energise your senses soothingly through Aromatherapie is soon being recognised as an effective and trusted remedy for many ailments the world over.
 So, be reassured that no matter how you come to learn about essential oils, the history that began this legacy would forever continue.
 The people that have put their heart and soul into the trust they had for these herbs, is proof enough that their truly remarkable healing qualities have emerged unbeaten even till today.

 Watch our video on how to find out if your essential oil is fake or real Happy Healing Ya’ll!